 JA passport to stem: A virtual event

-The JA Passport to STEM will inspire hundreds of seventh and eighth grade girls & boys in the greater Grand Rapids and Lakeshore areas.
-In a 2-hour format, JA will introduce these studetns to women mentors who work in STEM related fields and show them the exciting possibilities for their future.
+The JA Passport to STEM will inspire hundreds of seventh and eighth grade girls & boys in West Michigan.
+Students from Grand Rapids, Northern Michigan, Lansing, Battle Creek/Kalamazoo, Holland, and the Lakeshore are invited to participate in this unique opportunity.
+In a 2-hour format, JA will introduce these students to women mentors who work in STEM related fields and show them the exciting possibilities for their future.
 As the research suggests this is key in increasing their pursuit of STEM careers.
 Guided by JA's It's My Future curriculum, studetents will investigate, ask questions and be inspired to consider STEM for their future.

 The simple truth is that we have a growing nationwide STEM gap.

 - There has been a steep decline in the number of female graduates with computer science degrees over the past three decades.